 The most flattering comment a writer can pay me is, “It reads as though you haven’t changed anything at all.
 (Even though we both know that there were many changes on each page.)
 That tells me I’ve successfully edited in a way that doesn’t change the author’s intent or authentic voice.

 So how do you know you’re using a qualified editor?
 Reputation is one way.
-But here are here are some questions you can ask a candidate.
+But here are here are seven questions you can ask a candidate.

 - What style manuals are you familiar with and which do you prefer to base your edits on?
 What dictionary?

 - Do you prefer a closed or open style of punctuation?
 (Closed uses lots of commas.
 At the beginning of the school year, we recommend students stock up on school supplies, and, if needed, we suggest a first-aid kit.)

 - What are some of the most common errors you find in the work you edit?
 (Responses can include use of passive voice, run-on sentences, inconsistent use of tense, grammatical errors, spelling errors, inconsistent hyphenation or capitalization.)

 - Can you explain to me the difference between using “that” and “which?”
 (Answer: which is restrictive and takes a comma—a parenthetical statement that is not essential to the meaning of the sentence.
 That introduces a clause that is essential to the meaning of the sentence.
 We went to the store, which is on the other side of town.
 We went to the store that sells milk.)